capitalone/ablation/README.md

 ```
 ### Replicate experiments

 Experiments for the paper used `pytorch_lightning==1.5.7`.
 Due to vulnerabilities, we needed to update to a more recent version.
-In order to accurately reproduce the experiments in the paper, revert to the previous version:
+In order to accurately reproduce the experiments in the paper, install release `v0.1.0` and revert to the previous version of pytorch lightning:
 ```
+pip install ablation==0.1.0
 pip install pytorch_lightning==1.5.7
 ```